Hanz94/AVLTree/README.md

 5. Search (key1, key2): returns keys that are in the range key1 ≤key ≤key2

+AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than one for all nodes.
+In this project, I have developed and tested an AVL Tree.
+Since the AVL tree is an extension of standard BST The code is structured to maximize inheritance from the standard Binary Search Tree.

+ This project is structured into three files and five classes as above :

+AVLNode.java: contains the node structures.
+Node: This is an abstract node to represent trees.
+AVLNode: This is the concrete representation of Node used in the implementation of AVL Tree.
+AVLBST.java -: contains the AVL tree data structure.
+BinarySearchTree: Standard binary search tree with insert, delete and search.
+AVLBST: Concrete AVL tree implementation using BinarySearchTree as a superclass.
+In simple words, this class does the rebalancing using AVL properties on top of standard BST operations.
+avltree: main program function with file operations Makefile : to make the java classes.

+#### To Compile and Run

+`./makefile` or `javac greed.datastruct.Main.java`

+and

+`java avltree input_file_name`

+The rest of the section presents the function prototypes.

 # Documentation

 #### `public class Main`